 Should your MS. be accepted for publication, the publisher will offer editorial advice and work with you collaboratively to perfect your book.
 He will be sure it is a thing of beauty, paying close attention to every aspect of its design and text, conferring with you often concerning both.
 He will also be happy to assist in the selection of those whose endorsements appear on the back cover.
 The end result is always far more satisfying than when authors are kept at arm’s length by their publishers, which is generally the case.

 The works published by Antrim House are exceptional in both content and design.
 When publishing poetry collections, we strive to create books that are more than mere compilations of good poetry: we want them to create a sense of unity and natural sequence, each poem leading seamlessly into the next.
 At the same time, we want individual poems to present themselves in the most attractive way possible, both textually and graphically.
 Accordingly, we give them breathing room and pride of place, placing them carefully on their pages and selecting fonts that show them to their best advantage.
 In addition, we choose paper that is unusually pleasing to the eye and the hand; and our covers have been widely praised for the artful way they evoke what lies within.
-Our approach is similar for memoirs and novels.
 In short, our books are works of art.
 They are as important to us as to their authors, and we will never let them go out of print.